-Day of Testing Reference Ensure all materials have been returned after testing.
+Day of Testing Reference Ensure all materials have been returned after testing and chain-of-custody documents have been completed.
 Section 5.2 Complete any documentation necessary for reporting any testing irregularity or security breach.
 Section 2.2.2

 5.2 Return Materials to the School Test Coordinator